-The College expects all members to act responsibly when organising functions or parties, especially when alcohol is served.
+The College expects all members to act responsibly when organising functions or parties, especially when alcohol is served and Junior Members who are organising functions will be held responsible for the behaviour of guests who attend the function.

 In particular, it is your responsibility to ensure that the function ends on time.
 In order to comply with this requirement, you should start closing the function down at least 15 minutes before the time at which it is due to finish.